Anti-Ukrainian sentiment: Russia

-According to the president of the Ukrainian World Congress in 2001, persistent requests to register a Ukrainian Orthodox Church – Kyiv Patriarchate or a Ukrainian Catholic Church were hampered due to "particular discrimination" against them, while other Catholic, Muslim and Jewish denominations fared much better.
-According to the Ukrainian Greek Catholic Church, by 2007 their denomination had only one church building in all of Russia.
+According to the president of the Ukrainian World Congress in 2001, persistent requests to register a Ukrainian Orthodox Church – Kyiv Patriarchate or a Ukrainian Catholic Church were hampered due to "particular discrimination" against them, while other Catholic, Muslim, and Jewish denominations fared much better.
+According to the Ukrainian Greek Catholic Church, by 2007, their denomination had only one church building in all of Russia.

-In 2008 Nikolai Smirnov released a documentary in which he claims that Ukraine is part of one whole Russia that was split away by different western powers such as Poland, particularly.
+In 2008, Nikolai Smirnov released a documentary in which he claims that Ukraine is part of one whole Russia that was split away by various Western powers, particularly Poland.

 In November 2010, the High Court of Russia cancelled registration of one of the biggest civic communities of the Ukrainian minority, the "Federal nation-cultural autonomy of the Ukrainians in Russia" (FNCAUR).
-According to the author Mykhailo Ratushniy Ukrainian activists continue to face discrimination and bigotry in much of Russia.
+According to the author, Mykhailo Ratushniy, Ukrainian activists continue to face discrimination and bigotry in much of Russia.

-The anchorman of a news program "Sunday Time" on the Channel One (Russia) Pyotr Tolstoi announced on 8 July 2012, about the enforced Ukrainization in Ukraine, 20 millions Russians, an invented genocide about Ukrainians, and the distortion of the Russian historiography.

 Hungary

 Poland

+Under the Second Polish Republic, Ukrainians were routinely discriminated against (along with other minorities).
+They were excluded from public jobs, Polish peasants were favoured when land from nobles' estates was divided during land reform, and the Polish government went so far as to raze Orthodox churches and to plan the expulsion of all Ukrainians from the Kholm region.
+During the Second World War, some Ukrainians initially supported Soviet and German occupation over continued Polish rule.
+Polish and Ukrainian militant organisations fought an underground war during and after the German occupation.
+Many Poles consider the destruction of Polish villages and killing of civilians during the conflict as genocide of Poles, although Polish underground organisations also massacred Ukrainians (e.g. during the Pawlokoma massacre, which occurred after the Volhynia massacre).

 In late 1995, Ukrainian organization "ZUwP" was demanded to be banned following the wave of anti-Ukrainian actions that have erupted during the festival of Ukrainian culture in Poland in the border town of Przemyśl in 1995 where numerous threats against participants and numerous acts of vandalism took place.
 A rise in incidences of graffiti with anti-Ukrainian slogans, and the office of "Związek Ukraińców w Polsce" was set alight.
 In some cities anti-Ukrainian assaults, vandalism acts of an organised character have targeted centres of Ukrainian culture, schools, churches, memorials.

-Ukrainophobic and antisemitic authors (mainly interbellum Endecja activists) published by Polish publishing house Nortom include: Roman Dmowski, Janusz Dobrosz, Jędrzej Giertych, Jan Ludwik Popławski, Maciej Giertych, Stanisław Jastrzębski, Edward Prus, Feliks Koneczny.
+Ukrainophobic and antisemitic authors (mainly interbellum Endecja activists) published by Polish publishing house Nortom include: Roman Dmowski, Janusz Dobrosz, Jędrzej Giertych, Jan Ludwik Popławski, Maciej Giertych, Stanisław Jastrzębski and Edward Prus.
 In 2000, Nortom was forced to withdraw its 12 controversial titles from the Frankfurt Book Fair by the Polish Ministry of Culture representative Andrzej Nowakowski overlooking the Polish exposition.
 Nortom was accused of selling anti-German, anti-Ukrainian and antisemitic books, especially the following titles: "Być czy nie być" by Stanisław Bełza, "Polska i Niemcy" by Jędrzej Giertych and "I tak nie przemogą.
 Antykościół, antypolonizm, masoneria" by his son Maciej Giertych.
 As a result of the above request, the president of the Polish delegation Andrzej Chrzanowski from Polska Izba Książki decided to penalise Nortom by removing it from the 2000 book fair altogether.